stlartworks/stlartworks.github.io/_posts/2017-05-29-st-louis-artworks-celebrates-the-success-of-young-at-art.md

 featureImg: young-at-art.jpg

-teaser: St. Louis ArtWorks hosted Young at Art, a celebration of St. Louis ArtWorks’ accomplishments, accolades, and aspirations.
+teaser: St. Louis ArtWorks hosted Young at Art, a celebration of St. Louis ArtWorks' accomplishments, accolades, and aspirations.
 The first event of its kind for the organization, Young at Art raised proceeds of over $100,000 through tickets, silent auction, and a live Fund-It-Forward auction.
-The incredible success of the event was largely made possible by the outstanding event co-chairs: Maxine Clark & Bob Fox, Ken & Nancy Kranzberg, and Sandra & Eric Moore, along with lead sponsors Emerson & Wells Fargo Advisors.
+The incredible success of the event was largely made possible by the outstanding event co-chairs: Maxine Clark &amp; Bob Fox, Ken &amp; Nancy Kranzberg, and Sandra &amp; Eric Moore, along with lead sponsors Emerson &amp; Wells Fargo Advisors.

 homepage: true